Global Gateway link

 Corporate managementIn order to respond immediately to changes in the business environment, achieve sustainable growth, and increase corporate value, it is necessary to make swift management decisions.

-Finance and accountingIn order to ensure accurate financial reporting, build a resilient corporate body, and realize growth investments that contribute to sustainable development and the enhancement of corporate value, knowledge and experience in finance and accounting are required.
+Finance and accountingIn order to ensure accurate financial reporting, build a resilient financial structure, and realize growth investments that contribute to sustainable development and the enhancement of corporate value, knowledge and experience in finance and accounting are required.

 GlobalFor the Company, which aims to have the world’s largest market share, it is important to formulate growth strategies and supervise management of global businesses.
 Therefore, knowledge and experience in overseas business management are required.